 If a player's ball is deflected or stopped while in motion by any situation that the kicking player has created themselves (i.e. the player's own body, equipment or golf cart), the player receives +1 penalty kick and replay the shot from the original position.
-Exception made for any deflection or stopped ball behind the line of play.
+Exception made for any deflection or stopped ball behind the line of play or when their equipment is on the tee zone (either the hole in play or the following hole).

-4-1-15.3 By the opponent or their team
+4-1-15.3 By another player, the opponent or their team